• Recipes

 Cauliflower Soup with Green Olive Salsa Verde

-This plant-based soup is creamy, hearty and layered with flavor, thanks to the preserved lemon and cumin cauliflower soup and a drizzly, fresh salsa verde to go right on top.
-It's incredibly simple, especially if you have an immersion blender on hand, and it's one of my favorite vegetable-packed soups to eat during soup season!
+This plant-based cauliflower soup is creamy, hearty and layered with flavor, thanks to the spices and a drizzly, fresh salsa verde that goes right on top.
+It's incredibly simple, especially if you have an immersion blender on hand, and it's one of my favorite vegetable-packed soups to eat during the colder months!

 Check out this recipe